swallowcamel/nancywiki/Taking-a-look-at-the-DynamicDictionary.md

 The `DynamicDictionary` is a dynamic type with dictionary-like behaviors, but there is a lot more to it under the covers and it's a big part of what helps Nancy provide a terse syntax in many places.
 The most obvious place is in the lambda expression that forms the route action.
 Any captured values from the request will be put into a DynamicDictionary and passed into the action for the route.

 With the DynamicDictionary you are able to access the values using a standard indexer approach or by using the name of the captured value just as a normal property.
-Both produce the same result, it all comes down to personal preference.
+Both produce the same result; it all comes down to personal preference.

 ```c#
 Get["/hello/{name}"] = parameters => {